puppetlabs/puppet-docs/source/guides/plugins_in_modules.markdown

 In 0.25.0 and later releases, including 2.6.x releases, Puppet changes uses 'lib' for the name of the plugins directory.

-This change was introducued in 0.25.0 and modules with an outdated `plugins` directory name will generate a deprecation warning.
+This change was introduced in 0.25.0 and modules with an outdated `plugins` directory name will generate a deprecation warning.
 The plugins directory will be formally deprecated in the Rowlf release of Puppet.
 This deprecation changes your module paths to: